 Advanced Knitting Stitches

-Finally, this section covers advanced knitted stitches and techniques.
+Finally, this list covers advanced knitted stitches and techniques.
 Some of these stitch patterns are relatively complicated, while others are simply less common than the intermediate stitches listed above.

 If you’re a beginner, don’t be intimidated – they might take more practise, but all of these knitting stitches are still based on simple knits and purls.